wp-plugins/kebo-twitter-feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.4.3 =
+* Warning: The next major version (0.5.0) will be coming in the next couple of days and will re-name most of the classes used, to avoid any styles being picked up from commonly names classes (like .reply).
+So if you have written custom CSS to change the style of the plugin, please be aware that your styling might stop working when we change the class names.
+* Bug Fix: Reverted code used to check for Tweets before rendering, which was incorrectly causing "Sorry, no Tweets were found." to be displayed.
+* Bug Fix: Profile images now correctly link to the users profle (Thanks Joshua Michaels).

 = 0.4.2 =
 * Bug Fix: Fixed error logging to include internal WP_Errors when making HTTP requests, not just Twitter API errors.